How To Evaluate Educational Software Games

 Quite simply--they don't.

-ST Math, Dreambox, and Big Brainz are three other great programs that can make a significant impact on children's education.
+Great educational programs can make a significant impact on children's education.
 Yet how many math teachers or principals have even heard of these programs?
 And how many have taken steps to evaluate them to see if they're truly helpful?

 Of course, it takes time even for good things to gain traction.